Youth for Multilateral Disarmament: Countering Youth CND activity in the Young Conservatives

 Picton and Pedley moved to counter Youth CND activity in Young Conservative Branches.
 The CND Magazine Sanity, claimed; "Meanwhile, support for CND amongst Tories has been growing.
 CND has been invited to dozens of Young Tory meetings in London and the South East, and at least one Young Tory branch has donated funds to CND's limited funds".
 Pedley arranged for the offending YC branch to be closed down.
 Sanity quoted Pedley as admitting some YC's supported CND but, "there are none on the National Executive".

 Officers

 Pedley became the first Director/Chairman of YMD with Mark Worrall (the Young Conservative National Organiser) acting as the General Secretary.
 When Pedley succeeded Picton as National YC Chairman, he appointed Nick Robinson as Director/Chairman as his successor at YMD.
 The address was given as 1a Whitehall Place London SW1 National YC Report 1982–83.
+Subsequent directors included Richard Thomas, who led a very successful UK delegation to NATO headquarters in Brussels.